bredamatt/cardano-notes/revealjs/Blockchain/structure.md

 #### Update nonces transition
 Ensures that:
-- the nonces get updated until the randomness gets fixed
+- The nonces get updated until the randomness gets fixed

 ### Tick transition
 Depends on: